dy/spect/README.md

 ## Credits

-_Spect_ would not be possible without brilliant ideas from many libraries authors, hence the acknowledge:
+_Spect_ would not be possible without brilliant ideas from many libraries authors, hence the acknowledge to:

 * _react_ - for JSX, hocs, hooks and pains - grandiose job.
 * _atomico, hui_ - for novative approach to web-components.